JoHeinrich/DotnetRemote/README.md

 So how can we move forward while keeping compatibility?

 ### 32 bit to 64
-Your product is still 32 bit and running out of memory You want to migrate to 64 bit
+Your product is still 32 bit and running out of memory.
+You want to migrate to 64 bit.
 But there is this one library that only works with 32 bit?

 ## Solution